TaniaLaneva/Thesis-code-samples/README.md

 2)	Example of parallel vectors: v(2,2,2) and v(4,4,4)

 A bit more information about collinear points can be found here: [https://www.youtube.com/watch?v=UDt9M8_zxlw] Please, commit your tests on your branch.
-I am appreciated for your contribution.
+I appreciated for your contribution.

 Best Regards,